-But all home improvement projects aren’t created equally, especially when it comes to resale value.
-According to Remodeling’s Cost vs. Value report––if you want to get the most out of your improvement projects––you should be focusing on these 8 projects.
+All home improvement projects aren’t created equally, especially when it comes to resale value.
+According to Remodeling’s Cost vs. Value report, if you want to get the most out of your improvement projects, you should be focusing on these seven projects for 2021.

 Do you have dated vinyl siding on your home?
 Consider swapping it out with manufactured stone veneer, and give the exterior a serious upgrade.
 Stone veneer not only looks better, but it can also help the home better withstand harsh weather conditions and make your property more marketable (and better-looking in listing photos).